UBC-MDS/introduction-machine-learning/chapters/en/module3.md

 <opt text="𝑘">

-This is the number of folds not examples.
+This is the number of folds, not examples.

 </opt>

 </choice>

 **Question 2**